adektor/disentangle-python/README.md

 # Tensor Disentangler

+tensor-disentangler is a Python package that optimizes 'disentangling' unitary matrices to reduce bond-dimension in a given tensors.
+It is designed to be used in tensor network algorithms for quantum many-body calculations and beyond.
+For example, disentangling is important for tensor network renormalization, isometric tensor network states, MERA, purified mixed-state MPS, and unitary tensor networks.

-Disentangling is important for many tensor network algorithms.
-This repository provides functionality for optimizing unitary disentangler matrices to reduce entanglement across specified dimensions of a input tensor.
-The user provides the tensor, legs of the tensor on which the unitary matrix is applied, and legs across which the entanglement is minimized.
+The user provides the tensor, dimensions of the tensor on which the unitary matrix is applied, and dimensions across which entanglement is minimized.

+## Installation

+We should make this available via pip

 ## Usage